This special collection, established in 2016, is named after Ḵaalḵáawu Cyril George, a Tlingit leader from the Deisheetaan Clan of Angoon, and

-The collection includes sub-collections for Alaska Native Arts, Alaska Native Language, and Alaska Native Society.
-A Global Indigenous Knowledge collection has materials with more of a focus on Indigenous people of North America and the world, as well as more general language materials, and literature.
-All of the Indigenous literature can be found in the Global collection, including by Alaskans, so that they can all be located together for a broader collection representing Indigenous voices.
-There are also two material-based sub-collections, for Media and Oversize materials.
+The collection included sub-collections for Alaska Native Arts, Alaska Native Language, and Alaska Native Society.
+A Global Indigenous Knowledge collection had materials with more of a focus on Indigenous people of North America and the world, as well as more general language materials, and literature.
+All of the Indigenous literature could be found in the Global collection, including by Alaskans, so that they can all be located together for a broader collection representing Indigenous voices.
+There were also two material-based sub-collections, for Media and Oversize materials.
+The collection has since undergone a project to reorganize and reclassify the materials, as part of the ongoing work to improve access to the materials and enhance this special collection.

 Image credit: Cyril George at Sealaska Heritage recording stories in 2013 photo by Christy Eriksen, courtesy of Sealaska Heritage Institute.